-The way our society interacts with technology is rapidly changing, and the law is no different.
-In an era where we can do everything from ordering a taxi to buying a house online.
-The legal sector has started exploring blockchain technology used to streamline processes and increase transparency.
+How our society interacts with technology is rapidly changing.
+The Law is no different in an era where we can do everything from ordering a taxi to buying a house online.
+The legal sector has started exploring blockchain technology to streamline processes and increase transparency.

-One area where blockchain could have a big impact is in automating the law.
-Currently, many legal processes are manual, time-consuming, and prone to error.
-Smart contracts are self-executing contracts stored on the blockchain.
+One area where Blockchain could have a big impact is in automating the Law.
+Many legal processes are manual, time-consuming, and prone to error.
+Smart contracts are self-executing contracts stored on the Blockchain.
 It would be possible to automate many of these processes, reducing the need for human intervention.

-This would not only make the law more efficient but also more transparent.
-Using the blockchain would allow all parties involved in a contract to see exactly what is happening at all times, meaning there would be no room for error or fraud.
+This would not only make the Law more efficient but also more transparent.
+Using the Blockchain would allow all parties involved in a contract to see what is happening at all times, meaning there would be no room for error or fraud.

-There is a number of ways to explore.
+There are several ways to explore.
 Here are just a few examples:

 -In 2017, the state of Delaware launched a pilot program.
 This helped to explore how blockchain applications can streamline business filings.

-It’s clear that blockchain has the potential to transform the way the law works.
-As more and more jurisdictions start to explore its use, we can see a major shift in the way legal contracts are made and managed.
+Blockchain has the potential to transform the way the Law works.
+As more jurisdictions explore its use, we see a major shift in how legal contracts are made and managed.

 What is the Blockchain?

-The blockchain is a distributed database that contains a record of all transactions that have ever been made.
-It is constantly growing as “completed” blocks are added to it with a new set of recordings.
+The Blockchain is a distributed database that contains a record of all transactions that have ever been made.
+It constantly grows as “completed” blocks are added with a new set of recordings.
 Each block contains a cryptographic hash of the previous block, a timestamp, and transaction data.
-Bitcoin nodes use the blockchain to differentiate legitimate Bitcoin transactions from attempts to re-spend coins that have already been spent elsewhere.
+Bitcoin nodes use the Blockchain to differentiate legitimate Bitcoin transactions from attempts to re-spend coins that have already been spent elsewhere.

 Smart contracts are self-executing contracts.
-These contracts are stored on the blockchain.
-These contracts automate many legal processes, such as the exchange of money, property, or shares.
+These contracts automate many legal processes, such as exchanging money, property, or shares.

 Maintaining Property Records:

-The blockchain can be used to create a permanent and tamper-proof record of property ownership.
-This would streamline the process of buying and selling property, as well as make it more difficult for fraudsters to transfer ownership without the consent of the rightful owner.
+The Blockchain creates a permanent and tamper-proof record of property ownership.
+This would streamline the buying and selling of property and make it more difficult for fraudsters to transfer ownership without the rightful owner’s consent.

 Managing Intellectual Property: